 STRANGEST TRASH TREASURE FIND: Village of Ilion

-Volunteers at the Second Annual Ilion Canal Clean Up picked up a lot litter at their event and found this oddity: a baby walker!
-The event organizer said: “thank goodness the individual that threw this out the window didn’t throw the baby with it!”
+Volunteers at the Second Annual Ilion Canal Clean Up picked up a lot of litter at their event and found this oddity: a baby walker!
+The event organizer said, “thank goodness the individual that threw this out the window didn’t throw the baby with it!”

 BIGGEST TRASH “COLLECTION”: Minetto Beautification

 This group is small but mighty!
-They collected all sorts of litter; everything from non-returnable cans and bottles to foam bait boxes to fast food cups.
+They collected all sorts of litter, everything from non-returnable cans and bottles to foam bait boxes and fast food cups.
 This group proves that great results come from hard work and team work.
-Nice work!

 Thank you to everyone who submitted to the #WhadjaFind? competition.
-There were many great submissions we received and we could not believe what some of you collected!
+We received many great submissions and could not believe what some of what was collected.
 We encourage Sweepers to continue to seek out odd finds along the Canal corridor.